hmac/kite/README.md

-# Lam
+# Kite

 > Ruby and Haskell have a baby

-Lam is a statically typed, strict, purely functional programming language with full type inference.
+Kite is a statically typed, strict, purely functional programming language with full type inference.
 It's the core parts of Haskell with better ergonomics, an interpreter, native JS support and much better tooling.

-Lam targets the Ruby use case: web applications and scripts.
-For teams building big Rails apps that are struggling with stability and productivity as their codebase grows, Lam should provide a compelling alternative.
+Kite targets the Ruby use case: web applications and scripts.
+For teams building big Rails apps that are struggling with stability and productivity as their codebase grows, Kite should provide a compelling alternative.

-Lam is also intended to be a gateway drug to Haskell.
-Migration from Lam to Haskell should be feasible.
-Lam is _not_ intended to replace Haskell.
+Kite is also intended to be a gateway drug to Haskell.
+Migration from Kite to Haskell should be feasible.
+Kite is _not_ intended to replace Haskell.
 Its type system is much less powerful than GHC's and its performance will be much lower.
 If you're happy with Haskell then please stick with it!

-An example Lam program:
+An example Kite program:

 ```haskell
 ---